-State Testing Fee: The fee is a pass through charge which is paid to the testing agency for the student's written and practical exam.
+State Testing Fee: If a fee is assessed, it is a pass through charge which is paid to the testing agency for the student's written and practical exam.
+Fees are paid by the student, not the school.

 Sales Tax: Appropriate Tax is charged on all goods including Kits and Textbooks.